Powered by Wells Fargo

 See How it Works

 Gulf Coast Housing Partnership’s Health + Housing innovation creates new financing options for health insurers to invest in affordable homes with integrated health and services.
-See how this innovation is coming to life in two new housing developments nearing completion in Jackson, Miss., and New Orleans.
+See how this innovation is coming to life in two new housing developments – H3C in New Orleans and The Pearl, nearing completion in Jackson, Miss.

 Innovation Milestones

-In March 2022, Gulf Coast Housing Partnership broke ground on its first Health + Housing pilot, H3C, in New Orleans, with Medicaid Managed Care Organization partner Aetna/CVS Health.
-H3C will feature 192 affordable housing units.
-Ascension DePaul Community Health Center will operate an adjoining Federally Qualified Healthcare Center (FQHC).
+In January 2024, Gulf Coast Housing Partnership celebrated the opening of its first Health + Housing pilot, H3C, in New Orleans, with Medicaid Managed Care Organization partner Aetna/CVS Health.
+H3C features 192 affordable housing units.
+DePaul Community Health Center operates an adjoining Federally Qualified Healthcare Center (FQHC).

-More recently, in November 2022 Gulf Coast Housing Partnership broke ground on its second Health + Housing pilot, The Pearl, in Jackson, Mississippi.
+The Pearl in Jackson, Mississippi, Gulf Coast Housing Partnership’s second Health + Housing pilot, broke ground in November 2022.
 Financial supporters include UnitedHealthCare Community Plan of Mississippi.
-The project will transform a long-vacant hotel into 76 affordable housing units for seniors.
+Slated to open in early 2024, the project will transform a long-vacant hotel into 76 affordable apartments for seniors.
 Jackson-Hinds Comprehensive Health Center will operate an on-site FQHC and oversee a team of community health workers to support residents’ health and well-being.

 Image